So, How Do You Recover from Narcissistic Abuse?…

 Clear boundaries are important.
 It can help show you what is your responsibility and what is not.
 Your boundaries also show what you want or do not want.
 Sharing your personal boundaries might tell other people about your values too.

 A healthy boundary helps protect you from being manipulated by narcissistic people who have a lack of empathy.
 Narcissists believe they are better than other people and have a strong sense of entitlement, which makes them think that it is okay to harm others for their own purposes.

-They will use anyone who gives them what they want without care for how you feel.
+They will use anyone who gives them what they want without caring for how you feel.
 In order to recover from narcissistic abuse, you need to know your boundaries so you can set limits with narcissistic bullies.

 Setting your boundaries helps you regain a sense of control over what happens to you by making it clear that there is only so much hurtful behavior that you are willing to tolerate or better yet have zero tolerance for.

 6. Create a Self-Care Practice…

 Many people who grew up in families where they had to take care of others may have learned to not think about themselves.
 Maybe the message was that they should be a caregiver, or do what others won’t, or fix problems for them?

 This could mean that they do not get their own needs met.
 So the adult version will not know how to meet their own needs and be co-dependent on others to meet their needs.